ChanWenLe/Applied-Project/README.md

 ><p style="font-size: 12px; color: brown;">"<em> A most gruesome and nerve-racking assignment to finish as my last module with SUSS in exchange for the master's certificate </em>"  </p>

-This repository contains the class materials for ANL501 Data Visualisation and Storytelling, a course offered by the Master of Analytics and Visualisation (MAVI) programme at SUSS.
-Thanks to all current and past students whose feedback has contributed to improving the course.
+This repository contains the visualization of data that I have done for ANL501 Data Visualisation and Storytelling course offered by the Master of Analytics and Visualisation (MAVI) programme at SUSS.

 Data Scraping from Wiki using Reticulate    |  Lollipop Chart on Life Expectancy